 Children receive full time education in small class groups with a staffing level to support independence and maximise learning opportunities to their individual levels.
-There are a maximum of 7 children in each class with a teacher and a progress support worker; there is access to nursing support in and out of the classroom.
+There are up to a maximum of 7 children in each class with a teacher and a progress support worker; there is access to nursing support in and out of the classroom.

 Our curriculum is designed to engage children who have significant barriers to learning due to social, emotional and mental health difficulties as well as special educational needs.
-All children follow the national curriculum but the style of teaching and the emphasis of the curriculum take account of the range of Special Educational Needs.
+All children follow the national curriculum but the style of teaching and the emphasis of the curriculum take account of the range of special educational needs.

 There is a strong emphasis on personal health, social and citizenship education (PHSCE).
 In addition to PHSCE based topic weeks, playtimes and lunch times are adult-led and focus on children’s social skills.
 The review and reflection time at the end of lessons and during playtime for some children is also part of this.

-Provision for children for whom English is an additional language
+Provision for children for whom English is an additional language (EAL)

 Homework